-The prevailing strategy in any fantasy football draft has been to wait on a quarterback.
-Of course, there will always be teams that take an elite QB early.
-But the majority of quarterbacks will go toward the middle to later rounds of a draft.
+The prevailing strategy in most 1QB fantasy football drafts has been to wait on the quarterback.
+Of course, teams will always take an elite QB early.
+That has become a solid strategy over the last few years.
+But most quarterbacks will go in the middle to the later rounds of the draft.

-A typical starting lineup might look like this: QB, RB, RB, WR, WR, WR, TE, Flex, Superflex.
-In 2021, 18 quarterbacks averaged at least 15 ppg.
+In 2022, 20 quarterbacks who started at least 11 games averaged at least 15 ppg.
 Those mid-to-high QB2s that often go undrafted in 1QB leagues are significantly better than the WR4 or RB3 you typically start in your Flex.

 That’s where opportunity cost comes in.
 The opportunity cost is actually not nearly as much as it seems.
 Although you may be passing on an elite asset at WR or RB, so is everyone else.
 In dynasty Superflex startup drafts, you can see anywhere from 12-16 quarterbacks go in the first two rounds.